 Everyone knows the famous rocky little mountains covered in green trees sticking out of the clear turquoise water like tiny little mushroom hats.

 This scenery is by far one of the most beautiful things you’ll ever see – don’t leave Raja Ampat without a picture of that!

 The Piaynemo Islands in the West of Raja Ampat are a great spot for visitors.
 There are various viewpoints but the most popular one is Telaga Bintang.
-It’ll give you a fantastic view over the little islands in front of it.
+It’ll give you a fantastic view of the little islands in front of it.

 The Wayag Islands in the North of Raja Ampat are less visited and a bit more complicated to reach.
 But it’s definitely worth it.
 The view from up there is as phenomenal as in Piaynemo Islands – if not even better!

 4. Amazing sunsets & a stunning night sky